TrioXpert: An Automated Incident Management Framework for Microservice System: Experiments

 \subsubsection{Implementations}

-\name and the baseline methods were implemented using Python 3.10.16, PyTorch 2.4.0, Transformers 4.46.0, DGL 2.4.0+cu124, and Accelerate 1.4.0.
-The experiments were conducted on a server equipped with a 16-core Intel(R) Xeon(R) Gold 5416S CPU, 376 GB of RAM, and 8 NVIDIA RTX A6000 GPUs, each with 48 GB of memory.
-To minimize the impact of randomness on the experimental results, each experiment was repeated five times, and calculate the average value as the final result.
+We implemented \name using Python 3.10.16 with PyTorch 2.4.0, Transformers 4.46.0, and DGL 2.4.0+cu124.
+For the backbone LLM, we selected \textit{Qwen2.5-7B-Instruct} due to its state-of-the-art performance on the Open LLM Leaderboard~\cite{openllm} among models under 10B parameters.
+Experiments were conducted on a server with 16-core Intel Xeon Gold 5416S CPU, 376GB RAM, and 8 NVIDIA RTX A6000 GPUs (48GB memory each).
+To ensure result reliability, we repeated each experiment five times and reported the average performance.